Chocolate Cocoa Nib Ice Cream

 Amount Per Serving: Calories: 333Total Fat: 18gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 46mgSodium: 125mgCarbohydrates: 39gFiber: 2gSugar: 32gProtein: 6g

-Husband’s take: He’s totally a vanilla guy or vanilla with chocolate chips, however, he loved this!
+Husband’s take: He’s totally a vanilla guy or vanilla with chocolate chips, however, he loves this!
 I could hardly believe it.
 He even said, “You know I would tell you if I didn’t like it.”

 Changes I would make: None.